 I get this question a lot, particularly when people are setting up their business pages, their Facebook business pages, and it’s really about answering that question and giving you a side by side comparison so you can see difference between the two.

-So I’m really excited, once again, oh I’m always excited to be live with you guys.
+I’m really excited, once again, oh I’m always excited to be live with you guys.
 I’m always excited to share and create content with you guys.

-So let’s get into it.
+Let’s get into it.
 I’m going to set up, so just as usual, bare with me as I do this little livestream dance.
 It’s always interesting on live because you’re live, but I’m just going to start this.
 Okay.
 No you’re not there.
 Just one moment.
 Okay, here we go.

 Okay.
 Yeah, I can now go to the slides.
 Here we are.
 Alright.
 I think we are good.
-So in this video I’m going to walk you through the differences and give you a side by side comparison of the differences between a Facebook Page, which is the business offering Facebook has and a Facebook Profile and I felt that it would be worthwhile to do a side by side comparison because I see a lot of people talk about the differences and for me I’m quite a visual person so I like to see the differences.
+In this video I’m going to walk you through the differences and give you a side by side comparison of the differences between a Facebook Page, which is the business offering Facebook has and a Facebook Profile and I felt that it would be worthwhile to do a side by side comparison because I see a lot of people talk about the differences and for me I’m quite a visual person so I like to see the differences.

 I am not that great at, I guess, trying to do an interpretive interpretation from audio.
 I need to see.
-So I thought that would be great if I show people the differences between the two.
+I thought that would be great if I show people the differences between the two.

-So if you’re new here, my name is Sara Nguyen, and this is a shameless plug for who I am and what I do.
+If you’re new here, my name is Sara Nguyen, and this is a shameless plug for who I am and what I do.
 I’m a content and course creator and I help small business owners, hopefully, like yourself grow using social media and tech with ease.

 I’m here to really make the tech side of growing your business easier and I do that through tutorials.
 I also have a course, it’s called Facebook Live Impact and it teaches you how to use Facebook Live for your business and I give you a step by step walkthrough of everything from the equipment that you need to, what to say and then how to, I guess, leverage Facebook live to actually generate leads and sales.